sadab-halim/Interview-Questions/README.md

 Destructors with the access modifier as private are known as Private Destructors.
 Whenever we want to prevent the destruction of an object, we can make the destructor private.

 ### What is the use of Private Destructor?
 Whenever we want to control the destruction of objects of a class, we make the destructor private.
-For dynamically created objects, it may happen that you pass a pointer to the object to a function and the function deletes the object.
+For dynamically created objects, it may happen that we pass a pointer to the object to a function and the function deletes the object.

 If the object is referred after the function call, the reference will become dangling.